St. George's Monastery Museum

-The Sankt Georgen Monastery Museum in Stein am Rhein is one of the best-preserved medieval monastery complexes in Switzerland.
+The Museum of St. George's Abbey in Stein am Rhein is one of Switzerland's best-preserved medieval monastic complexes.

 Media

-Founded around 1007 by Emperor Henry II, it was abolished during the Reformation in 1525.
-Nevertheless, the monastery ensemble, with all the rooms that belonged to a Benedictine abbey, has been almost completely preserved and is now considered a unique testimony to late medieval architecture and art.
+Founded around 1007 by Emperor Henry II, it was dissolved in 1525 during the Reformation.
+Nevertheless, the monastery complex, with all the rooms belonging to a Benedictine abbey, remained almost completely preserved and is now considered a unique testament to late medieval times architecture and art.

-The banqueting hall, which was built under the last abbot, David von Winkelsheim, around 1515 and houses one of the most important early Renaissance fresco cycles north of the Alps, is particularly noteworthy.
-The murals are an outstanding example of the art of this period.
+Particularly noteworthy is the Great Hall, which was built around 1515 under the last abbot, David von Winkelsheim, and houses one of the most significant fresco cycles of the Early Renaissance north of the Alps.
+The wall paintings are an outstanding example of the art of this era.

 Opening hours